 Field-hunting tip

-Look in limestone, shale, marine sedimentary strata country — that is the host setting where crinoids typically forms.
+Look in limestone, shale, marine sedimentary strata country, the host setting where crinoids typically forms.
 If you start seeing calcite, pyrite, quartz in float, you are in the right ground.
 Field specimens usually show a stem segments, calyx, disc-like ossicles habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in Wisconsin — start trip planning there.
+In the U.S., the densest reported localities are in Ohio, Wisconsin, New York.
+Start trip planning there.

 Common questions